goabstract/Awesome-Design-Tools/README.md

 ### Mockup Tools

-Mockup tools that help you create and collaborate on wireframes, mockups, diagrams, and prototypes:
+A mockup is a visual way of representing the product.
+While a wireframe mostly represents a product’s structure, a mockup shows how the product is going to look like.
+These mockup tools that help you create and collaborate on mockups, wireframes, diagrams, and prototypes:

 * [Artboard Studio](https://artboard.studio/) — is world's the first online graphic design application mainly focused on product mockups.
 * [Cleanmock](https://cleanmock.com) — create stunning mockups using latest device frames like iPhone & custom backgrounds.